 - Monster.com – Monster offers one of the largest employment boards on the Internet.
 Users can search by keyword and state.
 Other benefits include posting your resume and receiving email notifications.

-- LegalStaff.com – This is another branch of the Legal Career Network jobs site.
+- LegalStaff.com – This is a branch of the Association Career Network, its Legal jobs site.
 Benefits include association membership if desired and a free job board.

 - NFPA Job List – This job board comes from National Federation of Paralegal Associations.
 NFPA does not require membership for job board access, so anyone can post a resume and sign up for job alerts.